 - approximately \$1,500,000 to fund one to two additional Phase 1 clinical trials on additional cancer indications.
-We are creating and have created mPACT-based drugs against additional cancers and plan to use approximately \$1.5 million from the net proceeds of this offering to fund one to two additional Phase 1 clinical trials on additional cancer indications; - \$300,000 to repay the portion of the loan from Square 1 Bank that is due and payable in the next eighteen months.
+We are creating and have created ImPACT-based drugs against additional cancers and plan to use approximately \$1.5 million from the net proceeds of this offering to fund one to two additional Phase 1 clinical trials on additional cancer indications; - \$300,000 to repay the portion of the loan from Square 1 Bank that is due and payable in the next eighteen months.
 We plan to use approximately \$300,000 of the net proceeds of this offering to repay the portion of the loans from Square 1 Bank that is due and payable in the next eighteen months.
-One loan from Square 1 Bank is payable on September 7, 2013 in 36 monthly installments of principal and interest.
-The other loan is payable on August 7, 2013 and August 7, 2014 for 5% of the outstanding principal and accrued interest each and then the remaining principal and accrued interest is due December 14, 2014.
-Both loans accrue interest monthly at an interest rate of 3% plus prime or 6% per annum whichever is greater.
-Finally, the last loan is payable as interest only until January 9, 2014 when the entire principal balance is due and it accrues interest monthly at an interest rate of 4.25% per annum.
+One loan from Square 1 Bank is payable on September 7, 2013 in 36 monthly installments of principal and interest and accrues interest monthly at an interest rate of 3% plus prime or 6% per annum whichever is greater.
+The other loan is payable on August 7, 2013 and August 7, 2014 for 5% of the outstanding principal and accrued interest each and then the remaining principal and accrued interest is due December 14, 2014 and accrues interest at 4.25%.
+Finally, the last loan is payable as interest only until January 9, 2014 when the entire principal balance is due and it accrues interest monthly at an annual rate of 0.75% plus prime or 4% per annum, whichever is greater.
 As of May 21, 2013, we had outstanding \$725,000 under the Square 1 Bank loans; and - the remaining net proceeds will be used for general corporate purposes, including ongoing operations, vendor payables and expansion of the business, further research and development, potential regulatory submissions and hiring additional sales and marketing personnel to support increased sales and marketing activities.